robertdebock/ansible-role-rundeck/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-rundeck.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-rundeck)

-Provides Rundeck for your system.
+The purpose of this role is to install and configure rundeck on your system.

 Example Playbook
 ----------------